CECOT

-The Terrorism Confinement Center (Centro de Confinamiento del Terrorismo, CECOT, lit.
-'Center for the Confinement of Terrorism') is a maximum security prison in Tecoluca, El Salvador.
+The Terrorism Confinement Center (Centro de Confinamiento del Terrorismo, abbreviated CECOT) is a maximum security prison in Tecoluca, El Salvador.
 The prison was built in late 2022 amid a large-scale gang crackdown in the country.
 The Salvadoran government opened the prison in late January 2023, and it began housing inmates the following month.

 As of 11 June 2024, CECOT had a confirmed population of 14,532 inmates; in November 2024, prison director Belarmino García estimated that CECOT held between 15,000 and 20,000 inmates.
 With a capacity for 40,000 inmates, CECOT is the largest prison in Latin America and one of the largest in the world by prisoner capacity.
 In March 2025, the Salvadoran government accepted over 200 deportees that the second Donald Trump administration alleged were Venezuelan and Salvadoran gang members and incarcerated them in CECOT.
 Among them was Kilmar Abrego Garcia, whose case received widespread media attention in the United States.
 The Venezuelans incarcerated in CECOT were repatriated to Venezuela in July 2025 following a prisoner swap involving El Salvador, the United States, and Venezuela.

 CECOT is controversial, receiving praise for its detention of alleged gang members and criticism for alleged human rights abuses, including overcrowding, lack of due process, and inhumane conditions.
 CECOT does not engage in rehabilitation.
 Few inmates have been released from the facility and authorities have said in media statements that there are no plans to release any other prisoners.

 The Salvadoran government has allowed selected media outlets access to participate in guided tours of the prison, while others such as United States senator Chris Van Hollen have been denied access.
-CECOT has been featured in several videos published on social media, including by Salvadoran president Nayib Bukele.
+CECOT has been featured in several videos and documentaries published online, including in inmate intake videos published by Salvadoran president Nayib Bukele and documentaries such as 60 Minutes "Inside CECOT".

 Background

 Gang violence in El Salvador

 Beginning in the 1990s, street gangs began to gain power and influence in El Salvador when their members began to be deported from the United States following the conclusion of the Salvadoran Civil War.
-The two largest street gangs were Mara Salvatrucha (commonly known as MS-13) and the 18th Street gang (Barrio 18); (Note: The 18th Street gang is composed of two rival factions: Barrio 18 Revolucionarios and Barrio 18 Sureños.) other smaller gangs included La Maquina, Mao Mao, and Mirada Loca.
+The two largest street gangs were Mara Salvatrucha (commonly known as MS-13) and the 18th Street gang (Barrio 18, composed of the Revolucionarios and the Sureños factions); other smaller gangs included La Maquina, Mao Mao, and Mirada Loca.
 In El Salvador, these gangs recruited young Salvadorans who felt neglected by the Salvadoran government in the aftermath of the civil war.
 By 2020, there were an estimated 60,000 gang members and 400,000 collaborators in El Salvador.

 Gangs enforced their influence and made money through murder, extortion, drug trafficking, and operating businesses.
 Gangs also influenced national politics by preventing political candidates from campaigning in certain neighborhoods under their control, and gang leaders have stated that they could determine the outcomes of elections.
 Due to gang violence, El Salvador had one of the highest homicide rates in the world, peaking at a rate of 103 homicides per 100,000 people in 2015.